St. John Central Academy

-St. John Central Academy is a private christian school in Bellaire, Ohio.
-Their nickname is the Fighting Irish, and their athletic teams compete as members of the Ohio Valley Athletic Conference.
+St. John Central Academy was a private christian school in Bellaire, Ohio.
+Their nickname was the Fighting Irish, and their athletic teams competed as members of the Ohio Valley Athletic Conference.

 From 1857 to 2019, a St. John Central High School operated as part of the Roman Catholic Diocese of Steubenville.
 The diocese announced on February 5, 2019 that the school would close in June 2019.
 However, a private committee established St. John Central Academy in the same building, opening the fall after the former school closed.
-The new academy inherited the history of St. John Central, including its athletic teams, but is considered a new entity with no affiliation to the diocese.
+The new academy inherited the history of St. John Central, including its athletic teams, but was considered a new entity with no affiliation to the diocese.

+The academy closed on June 20, 2025 by the board of directors due to funding issues.

 Athletics

-The school competes in the Ohio Valley Athletic Conference of the Ohio High School Athletic Association.
+The school competes in Class 1A of the Ohio Valley Athletic Conference of the Ohio High School Athletic Association.